Nintondo/consensus/docs/integration-roadmap.md

    - `OP_CHECKSIGADD` now behaves exactly like Core: it is only available under `SigVersion::Taproot`, performs Schnorr verification (including validation-weight charging), adds the result to the existing accumulator, and never triggers `NULLFAIL` even when the signature is non-empty.
 New integration tests cover both the satisfied and unsatisfied branches so stack ordering and arithmetic remain locked in.
    - `OP_CHECKMULTISIG`/`OP_CHECKMULTISIGVERIFY` are now rejected inside tapscript (`SCRIPT_ERR_TAPSCRIPT_CHECKMULTISIG`), and the interpreter scans scripts for the OP_SUCCESS ranges before execution.
 Unknown OP_SUCCESS opcodes short-circuit to success unless the new `VERIFY_DISCOURAGE_OP_SUCCESS` flag is set, which surfaces `ScriptError::DiscourageOpSuccess` just like Core.
 Tests cover both the soft-success case and the policy failure.
 Because Core hasn’t assigned any new semantics to those OP_SUCCESS slots yet, multisig policies are expected to be written using `OP_CHECKSIGADD` loops, so there’s nothing else to port until a future BIP activates.
    - Added an integration test that mirrors Core’s recommended `multi_a` tapscript multisig: we embed three x-only pubkeys inside the script, loop through `OP_CHECKSIG`/`OP_CHECKSIGADD`, and compare the accumulator against the desired threshold via `OP_NUMEQUAL`.
 The test signs two of the three slots (plus a negative case) so we validate both success and failure paths in pure Rust and prove our stack ordering matches the descriptor tooling.
-   - Documented the OP_SUCCESS opcode ranges inline (citing Bitcoin Core’s `src/script/script.cpp:IsOpSuccess` from `~/dev/bitcoin/bitcoin`) so future opcode assignments have a single source of truth inside the interpreter.
+   - Documented the OP_SUCCESS opcode ranges inline (citing Bitcoin Core’s `src/script/script.cpp:IsOpSuccess` at lines 365‑373 in `~/dev/bitcoin/bitcoin`) so future opcode assignments have a single source of truth inside the interpreter.
+Core still treats those opcodes as unconditional success paths unless the discourage flag is set, so we follow suit.
    - MINIMALIF enforcement no longer depends on the policy flag when executing tapscript: every `OP_IF/OP_NOTIF` branch now insists on minimal encodings per BIP342, and the regression suite exercises the error path so future refactors can’t regress this implicit rule.
-   - Script arithmetic continues to use the legacy 4-byte `ScriptNum` window even under tapscript, matching Core’s current consensus rules (BIP342 leaves room for future 64-bit expansion, but Bitcoin Core v26.x still enforces the 32-bit limit).
+   - Script arithmetic continues to use the legacy 4-byte `CScriptNum::nDefaultMaxNumSize` window (`src/script/script.h:243-309`), even under tapscript, matching Bitcoin Core’s consensus behavior today (BIP342 left room for future 64-bit expansion, but Core v26.x has not widened the range).
 A callout in the interpreter docs highlights this so contributors don’t accidentally widen the range ahead of upstream.
    - Legacy sigop accounting remains unchanged for Taproot spends—Bitcoin Core’s `WitnessSigOps()` helper currently returns `0` for v1 programs and relies entirely on the tapscript validation-weight budget to cap signature checks—so our interpreter mirrors that behaviour.
 Any future change would have to land upstream first.

 4. **Cross-Compatibility Tests**